pabtomas/dotfiles/navy/SPEC.md

 **default**: `[]`
 **description**: List of Anchors.
 **good to know**:
-- The `anchors` keyword is the first thing Navy will processed when executed, so the location of this directive is in your main Navy file.
+- The `anchors` keyword is processed after the `datasources` keyword when Navy is executed and before the `include` keyword.
+Its location is in your main Navy file.
 **exemple**:
 ```yaml
 ```